In-patient luxury rehab center in Thailand

 Symptoms of schizophreniform disorder include hallucinations, delusions, disorganized speech, odd behavior, lack of energy, poor hygiene, lack of interest, and social withdrawal.

 Treatment of schizophreniform disorder includes psychotherapy and medications.
-Patients can achieve full recovery when they adhere to the recommended treatment program.
+Patients are able to achieve full recovery when they adhere to the recommended treatment program.

 What is schizophreniform disorder?